 (Shade Tree, BMI).
-Paul comes back from "Ride 'em Cowboy" with a Haggard tune that III prove itself to be another hit for this young artist.
-Fine harmonies and production, along with the superb lyric, make this a record with a great "feel" and one that could explode across the board.
+Paul comes back from ''Ride 'em Cowboy'' with a Haggard tune that'll prove itself to be another hit for this young artist.
+Fine harmonies and production, along with the superb lyric, make this a record with a great great 'feel'' and one that could explode across the board.
 Looks like Paul is riding another winner!
 Bang B-718.

-TOM T. HALL, "I WROTE A SONG

-ABOUT IT."
-The Storyteller has another collection of superb self-penned songs.
-Like Hemingway, he deals with the writer as the main subject, and like Steinbeck, he'll set you up a scene, then bowl you over with a line that says it all.
-"The Singer's Song" is very touching, "The Fallen Women" very perceptive, "I Like Beer" is humorous-and all are great.
+TOM T. HALL, "I WROTE A SONG ABOUT IT."
+The Storyteller has 60 another collection of superb selfpenned songs.
+Like Hemingway, ∢ he deals with the writer as the main subject, and like Steinbeck, he'll set you up a scene, then bowl you over with a line that says it all.
+"The Singer's Song" is very touching, "The Fallen Women" yery perceptive "I like is very touching, "The Women" very perceptive, 'l like Beer'' is humorous-and all are great.
 Mercury SRM-1-1033.